qub3s/nlp_2025_NiceLovablePeople/README.md

 - Learning Rate: a default learning rate of 1e-5 almost always lead to quick convergence of training accuracy to 90%+ values.
 I experimented with lower values and found that 1e-6 is the ideal value as the dev accuracy increases gradually and while keeping the train accuracy under control so the model will generalize much better.
 I had to increase the epochs from 10 to 25 which made training models more expensive but it is worth it because the models will now generalize much better.

 Result: The results showed clearly that the train accuracy was now more in tandem with the dev accuracy but there was no discernible improvement in the baseline dev accruacy.
-(Note: Although solving overfitting is a positive change, I reverted to original (lr=1e-5 / epochs=10) settings for the remainder of my experiments for quicker trainings and validations.
-Eventually, for the best model I get I will run the training to with the smaller learning rate.)
+(Note: Although solving overfitting is a positive change, I reverted to original (lr=1e-5 / epochs=10) settings for the remainder of my experiments for quicker trainings and validations).

 **3. Can document-level sentiment scores aid minBERT in sentiment classification?**